galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.md

 Here you can find a very low RSME - which is great! - but a reasonably high MAPE - which is a bit bigger.
 However, RSME is the standard often used in the field {% cite Cobos2020 %}, and the fact that it is so low is particularly good.

 > <comment-title>Answer Key</comment-title>
-> You can see our example [Answer Key] for this statistical workflow [here](https://usegalaxy.eu/u/wendi.bacon.training/h/deconvolution-benchmarking--3---statistics---answer-key)
+> You can see our example [Answer Key for this statistical workflow](https://usegalaxy.eu/u/wendi.bacon.training/h/deconvolution-benchmarking--3---statistics---answer-key)
 {: .comment}

 So, this is great!
 How exciting!